 The Company currently conducts its affairs so that its shares can be recommended by IFAs to ordinary retail investors in accordance with the FCA's rules in relation to non-mainstream investment products and intends to continue to do so for the foreseeable future.
 The Company's shares are excluded from the FCA's restrictions which apply to non-mainstream investment products because they are shares in an investment trust.

-Mr Craig served with the British Army after university and subsequently joined the Swire Group in Hong Kong and Manila in the 1980s and early 90s.
+Mr Craig served with the British Army after university and subsequently joined the Swire Group in Hong Kong and Manila in the 1980s and early 1990s.
 He was then a diplomat with the Foreign & Commonwealth Office for some years before moving back to Asia as a stockbroker, establishing WI Carr’s business in the Philippines and subsequently running their global equity sales and trading operation, based in Hong Kong.
-He returned to London and joined Hakluyt a strategic intelligence company in 2000.
+He returned to London in 2000 and was CEO of Hakluyt, a strategic intelligence company, until 2017, when he founded Westbury Partners.
+He is a non-executive director of Oxford Nanoimaging, a senior adviser at PJT Partners and a member of the advisory boards of the Bodleian Library and Cancer Research UK.

 Mr Porter joined Robert Fleming Asset Management in 1984, and ran equity portfolios in both London and Japan.
 During his tenure in Japan, he became a holding board director of Jardine Fleming, responsible for the Japanese business.
 Returning to the UK in 2000, he took up the role of Chief Investment Officer, Equity and Balanced of Fleming Asset Management, before becoming Global Head of Equities of JP Morgan Asset Management, a position he held from 2003 to 2016 when he retired.